Who is Promontoria?

 We are aware of Promontoria (Henrico), Promontoria Eagle, Promontoria Vantage, Promontoria (Thames), Promontoria Hampton (1) and Promontoria Hampton (2).

 We have been advising clients recently where aggressive demands for repayment in full have been made to the directors, designated members or partners.
 This can be distressing for you when you are working hard to drive your business on.
 The legal sector is particularly prone to this right now.
-In 2018 we are speaking with a number of worried solicitors worried about losing their business or ability to practice.
-Or losing their homes.
+In 2018 we refinanced a law firm who stood to lose their homes.
+Please see this case study

 These Promontoria funds are Dutch or Dublin registered financial institutions affiliated to US investor Cerberus Capital Management.
 Recently the institutions have been in the news because they have started to aggressively pursue the debtors for breach of conditions.
 This does not necessarily mean the borrowers are behind on their payments but they are in breach of perhaps loan to value limits (LTV).